Water Bed

 Holiday Nostalgia

-“I like The Past.
+“I like the past.
 It’s sweet and familiar.
-The Present is cold and foreign…”
+The present is cold and foreign…”

 Maria Fyodorovna played by Helen Hayes